Cognigy/Documentation/docs/en/docs/live-agent/tools/odata-endpoint.md

 **Description:**

-The Reporting Event model represents an occurrence or action within the system that is tracked for reporting and analytics purposes.
+The Reporting Event model represents actions or occurrences tracked in the system for reporting and analytics purposes.

 **Example Query:**